-The net loss for the F2019 was \$5,711,658 versus a net loss of \$1,604,575 for F2018, representing an increase of \$4,107,083.
-The increase in the net loss was primarily attributable to activities to support expanded operations and explore the Kandiole Project.
-The foreign exchange loss of \$22,011 (2018 - \$5,623) resulted primarily from unfavourable fluctuations in the United States dollar and the West African CFA franc.
-Interest income of \$13,841 (F2018 - \$nil) was earned on cash held on deposit with a Canadian banking institution.
+The net loss for the first quarter of F2020 was \$2,029,524 versus a net loss of \$793,590 for F2019, representing an increase of \$1,235,934.
+The increase in the net loss was influenced by activities to support expanded operations and director and management changes.
+Interest income of \$7,239 (F2019 - \$nil) was earned on cash held on deposit with a Canadian banking institution.

-The increase in corporate and administrative expenditures (F2019 - \$1,274,697 vs F2018 - \$466,626) resulted from higher:
+The increase in corporate and administrative expenditures (F2020 - \$389,458 vs F2019 - \$128,356) resulted from higher:

-- consulting fees, office and general expenses and premises costs to support activity at the Company's Bedford, Nova Scotia office; - listing and share transfer costs, due to financing activity, changes in the Company's share registration particulars, additional TSX Venture Exchange fees, and the Company's new listing on the Frankfurt Stock Exchange; - professional fees, due to an increase in legal fees to support elevated corporate activity; - shareholder relations and promotion costs, as the Company retained two investor relations consultants and significantly expanded its investor marketing activities through industry trade shows/conferences, market awareness campaigns and investor communications; and, - travel costs, as the frequency of management and project technical meetings grew.
+- consulting fees and office and general expenses, as costs were incurred to implement management changes, enhance insurance coverage and support activity at the Company's Bedford, Nova Scotia office; - listing and share transfer costs, was impacted by higher transfer agent fees due to increased share activity; - management fees, due the management changes made on December 19, 2019; - professional fees, due to an increase in legal fees to support elevated corporate activity; - shareholder relations and promotion costs, as the Company's investor marketing initiatives included costs for industry trade shows/conferences, investor relations, market awareness campaigns and investor communications; and, - travel costs, as the need for corporate and project related meetings grew.

-Management's Discussion & Analysis (for the twelve month period ended October 31, 2019)
+Management's Discussion & Analysis (for the three month period ended January 31, 2020)

-Kandiole Project exploration and evaluation expenditures (F2019 - \$3,816,227 vs F2018 - \$892,516) consisted of option payments and costs to support and conduct drilling and field exploration programs.
+Kandiole Project exploration and evaluation expenditures (F2020 - \$687,302 vs F2019 - \$659,226) consisted of option payments and costs to support and conduct drilling and field exploration programs.
 The Company's accounting policy is to expense exploration expenditures as incurred.

-Share-based payments (F2019 - \$612,564 vs F2018 - \$239,810) represent the fair value assigned to stock options granted to directors/officers and consultants.
+Share-based payments (F2020 - \$949,805 vs F2019 - \$nil represents the fair value assigned to stock options granted as a result of the director and management changes made on December 19, 2019 and January 12, 2020.